 You can make an account and register for free (and do so much with a free account!).
 Once you're on the site, there are so many packages and upgrades you can sign up for depending on your taste.
 The initial sign up is free, so why not give it a try?

-With the Internet, times have changed and so has dating.
+With the Internet, times have changed, and so has dating.
 If our parents used to meet the traditional way (let’s say through friends, work, or family), today dating apps — and the Internet — have profoundly amended the way we encounter people.

 At first, we could think that using a dating app was solely for the purpose of finding a sex buddy; but in fact, there are way more reasons.
-The Knot says that over 40% of persons using dating apps are looking for a serious relationship — with 44% of female and 38% of males.
+The Knot says that over 40% of persons using dating apps are looking for a serious relationship — with 44% of females and 38% of males.

 If you are not familiar with the online romance vocabulary such as swiping, matching, or ghosting, then make some research.
 Proof of such popularity, at the end of 2016, Bumble had 800 million matches while Zoosk registers today over 35 million users in over 80 countries and is listed #1 in the Apple App Store.

-Using technology to find love is totally okay as long as you follow some rules and understand what you are after — and what you can get.
+Using technology to find love is okay as long as you follow some rules and understand what you are after — and what you can get.
 Let’s explore how to make the most of dating apps for your needs and find out how the dating market has changed.

-The majority of people seek a long-lasting relationship, wish to get married and have children.
+The majority of people seek a long-lasting relationship, wish to get married, and have children.
 Even if you do too, there’s a likelihood you can find your soulmate on Tinder, Bumble, or Happen — and even Facebook or Instagram.

-Today, technology is accused to “market” love and to give birth to a “shopping spree” as described by Carole Lieberman in her book Bad Boys.
+Today, technology is accused to “market” love and to give birth to a “shopping spree,” as described by Carole Lieberman in her book Bad Boys.
 But on the other hand, dating apps allow more flexibility and provide more romantic possibilities than ever before.
 If your goal is to find a life-partner, a casual date, or just a hookup, dating apps bring all of this to you.

-So what is your goal and when do you need a dating app?
+So what is your goal, and when do you need a dating app?

 Indulging into therapy: Some studies found some people were at first using dating apps to find comfort or to talk to someone, especially after breaking up with their partner.
 Getting attention through online conversations enable men or women to swap away their old feelings.
 Even myself, I used dating apps twice after painful breakups.

 Satisfying some ego or boosting confidence: Another aspect of using dating apps is to simply boost confidence and finding attraction among men or women.
-MarketWatch mentions that 44% of Tinder users swipe for “confidence boosting procrastination” meaning to reassess their values and ego.
+MarketWatch mentions that 44% of Tinder users swipe for “confidence-boosting procrastination” meaning to reassess their values and ego.

 Making friends or simply by curiosity: Other interesting data suggest that among the 50 million people who ever tried a dating app, over 40% of them made friends on such apps.
 Dating doesn’t necessarily end up with a sexual or romantic affair, indeed.
 And if you don’t even try a dating app, then how can you even know if it’s for you?